MDBInd/RD6006P/README.md

 It is intended as a replacement for the Riden mobile and PC software which after testing did not work particularly well.

 ## Basic features
-- View Output voltage, output current, internal and external temperatures
+- View Output voltage, output current, battery voltage, internal and external temperatures
 - Set voltage, current, over voltage, over current and switch power on/off

 ## Advanced features